farirpgs/fari-games/public/documents/fari-games/charge-srd.md

   - the GM makes a fortune roll to see what happens.
   - the player makes an action roll to see what happens.

+# The Setting | Charge SRD

+> #### Designer Note: Your Setting
+>
+> Use this section of the game to explain what is the setting of your game.
+>
+> You can talk about:
+>
+> - The history of the world.
+> - What kind of characters the PCs are going to play.
+> - The different types of problems the PCs might face. etc.

+# World Forces | Charge SRD

+World `forces` are independent organizations with their own unique agendas that the GM might use during the game to make it feel more vibrant.
+Each `force` has a specific `goal` that it will try to achieve by using `certain` methods.

+If the GM feels it makes sense, they can create a `progress clock` to represents the `force` them getting closer to their `goals`.
+They then mark progress on the clock when it fits the narrative - either as a `consequence` or as a result of player actions helping the `force`.

+> #### Designer Note: Making World Forces
+>
+> Charge games usually have what we call `world forces`.
+>
+> A `force` is something or someone with goals looking to change the status quo in significant and narratively interesting ways.
+>
+> This could be a person, but it could also be an organization, a country, a planet, mother nature, or the space-time continuum!
+>
+> For each force you create, define what their `goal` is.
+Their goal defines the impact the force will have on the world.
+A goal isn't necessarily good or bad— it is merely what the force wants to accomplish.
+It can also be considered to be "good" by the Force itself, but others might have different view on the subject.
+>
+> Lastly, define 2-3 `methods` the force is going to use to interact with the world in the hope of achieving their goal
+>
+> Here's an example of what a world force could look like:
+>
+> #### Force Example
+>
+> **The Rebel Forces** want to **get rid of the usurper that sits on the throne by:**
+>
+> - _Finding dirt on the government to expose corruption._
+> - _Convincing the real king to take back what is theirs._
+> - _Finding money to hire mercenaries to fight an eventual war._
+>
+> Designing world forces is an efficient and simple way to fill the world with interesting factions that the players will be able to interact with.

 # Extras | Extras

 > #### Designer Notes: What are Extras